Musical anhedonia

 Research has shown that people with this condition have reduced functional connectivity between the cortical regions responsible for processing sound and the subcortical regions related to reward.
-Musical anhedonia without brain damage affects between 3 and 5 percent of the general population.
+Musical anhedonia without brain damage has been estimated from studies to be present in 5-10% of the general population while acquired musical anhedonia resulting from focal brain damage likely much rarer in occurrence.